 “We receive information in real time from the city’s communes, which has enabled us to identify who commits the attacks, who carries out the killings, and who is in charge.
 We know that, after the demobilization of the United Self-Defence Forces of Colombia a few years ago, the paramilitary structure did not entirely disappear”

 At the same time, CREDHOS is investigating the historical links between the oil industry in the area and paramilitarism, a task that may also raise the profile and lead to increased vulnerability for its members in the medium term.17

 By researching and documenting cases of paramilitary and neo-paramilitary actions, CREDHOS alerts public entities such as the Prosecutor’s Office and the Attorney General’s Office, with the aim of generating political pressure and having these institutions open formal investigations and carry out arrests.
 At the same time, CREDHOS reveals its findings to the media and through platforms and alliances of social and human rights organisations.18

 Threats and attacks

-Since 2000, the Inter-American Commission on Human Rights granted precautionary measures to the members of the CREDHOS Board of directors.21 These were renewed in 2011.
+In 2000, the Inter-American Commission on Human Rights (IACHR) granted precautionary measures to the members of the CREDHOS Board of directors.21 These were renewed in 2011.